 Hello Canine Compatriots!

-Welcome to Baby and Bo’s Backyard!
-On this section of Ald.
-Pawar’s website you can find lots of useful information.
+Welcome to Baby and Teddy’s Backyard!
+On this section of Alderman Pawar’s website you can find lots of useful information.
 You can check out great places to take your human, get your shots, and discover fantastic activities.
 Chicago has been recognized as one of the most dog-friendly cities in America, and we don’t want you to miss any opportunities.

 Please remember that not every dog is as loved and cared for as us, nor are they as lucky to have been rescued like us.
 Take a look at the list of shelters below so you can help a human find a new friend or volunteer to help dogs in need.
-Remember that your human can bring any unwanted sheets, blankets or towels to the 47th Ward Office so they can be donated to shelters.
+Remember that your human can bring any unwanted sheets, blankets or towels to the 47th Ward Office so they can be donated to shelters, such as Chicago Animal Care & Control to help the pets who are waiting for their forever homes, and pet food and supplies for the Lincoln Square Friendship Center Pet Food Pantry.

 Keep Your Pet on a Leash & Pick up After Your Dog!